 What is a green burial

-Woodland or Natural or Green Burial is a term used to describe the burial of human remains where the burial area creates habitat for wildlife or preserves existing habitats which are rich in flora and fauna.
+Woodland Burial or Natural Burial or Green Burial are terms used to describe the burial of human remains where the burial area creates habitat for wildlife or preserves existing habitats which are rich in flora and fauna.

 Where a funeral precedes such burial, it would seek to minimise environmental impact by prohibiting embalming and where a coffin is used, ensuring that this be made of natural biodegradable materials.

-Natural or Green burial is a statement of personal values for many people who seek to minimise their impact on the planet.
+Natural Burial or Green Burial is a statement of personal values for many people who seek to minimise their impact on the planet and make a positive contribution to tackling climate change.
 For people who are mindful of the cyclical nature of all life, natural burial is a spiritually fulfilling alternative to the conventional funeral.

 “No motion has she now, no force;